Giggles3237/bmw-app/README.md

 ## Notes

-* This project provides a strong foundation but does not include authentication.
-Salespeople currently identify themselves by manually entering their salesperson ID.
-For production use you should integrate Azure Active Directory or another identity provider and map user accounts to salesperson records in the database.
+* This project now includes a complete user authentication system with role-based access control.
+Users can have different roles and may or may not be associated with salesperson records.
+The system uses JWT tokens for authentication and bcrypt for password hashing.
 * Additional reporting can be built upon the `deals` table.
 For example, you could produce custom dashboards, track funding timelines, or export data to CSV.
 The MySQL schema is intentionally normalised and easy to query.
+* For production use, consider implementing additional security measures such as:
+  * Password complexity requirements
+  * Account lockout after failed login attempts
+  * Two-factor authentication
+  * Session timeout and automatic logout
+  * Audit logging for user actions

 We hope this application helps streamline your finance process and provides your team with the robust reporting capability you need.